greenfieldURI-group/QC-partial-charges-AMBER/README.md

  - `qc_min`: Indicates whether quantum chemical minimization was performed before ESP calculation (YES or NO).
  - `net_charge`: The net charge of the system.

-A sample `gamess-resp.in` file can be find in the below directory:
+A sample `gamess-resp.in` file can be found in the below directory:
 <pre>QC-partial-charges-AMBER/GAMESS_to_RESP/gamess-resp.in</pre>